Rathaus Gersau. Photo/foto: TES.

 The system of militia (Milizsystem) also applies to elected officials or politicians at the municipal level.

-Only some functions receive a salary, such as the mayor in the larger municipalities or the capacity of Stadtpräsident, Gemeindepräsident, Gemeindeammam, Syndic, Maire, Sindaco.
+Only some functions receive a salary, such as the mayor in the larger municipalities or the capacity of Stadtpräsident, Gemeindepräsident, Gemeindeammam, Syndic, Maire, and Sindaco.

 (Source: A. Auer, Staatsrecht der schweizerischen Kantone, Bern 2016).